-- Consumer sentiment can be a leading indicator of recession: nationally, it is improving from near the lowest levels ever obtained (73.6 in May versus 51.7 in May 1980), but still not back to the long-run average of 86.5. - Florida's consumer confidence (May: 71 versus a record low 59 twenty-three months ago) is roughly following the national trend.
+- Consumer sentiment can be a leading indicator of recession: nationally, it is improving from near the lowest levels ever obtained (76.0 in June versus 51.7 in May 1980), but still not back to the long-run average of 86.5. - Florida's consumer confidence (June: 67 versus a record low 59 twenty-four months ago) is roughly following the national trend --- although the two surveys pulled apart in June.